 KCBY-TV finished second in Broadcast Best of Show, while taking first place for Best of Show Broadcast News Story.

-“I was very proud of that segment,” KCBY-TV project director Jack Mancuso said.
+“I was very proud of that segment,” KCBY-TV program director Jack Mancuso said.
 “I have won a couple awards before, but this is the first major award I have won so it’s very exciting.
 It’s cool to be recognized on such a big scale, to win an award like that.
 It proves to me that I can make a good segment and that our whole team has the skill to keep going and make even better stuff for the rest of the year.”

 Though KCBY-TV collected six awards, Lazos-Kennedy said the program had been a Broadcast Pacemaker finalist for nine consecutive years prior to 2024.